 Shutting down Backpage doesn’t mean sex traffickers will stop what they’re doing.
 They’ll just be driven underground, where it’s harder to track their activities.
 Trafficking victims were listed on Backpage, which law enforcement could contact (to get IP addresses) to help track them down if they disappeared.

 A big advantage of advertising on the Internet is that it can help you weed out unsafe clients.
 FOSTA puts consensual sex workers in danger by making it a crime to share lists of dangerous clients.
 If women aren’t able to safely screen clients online, it’s pushing them to the streets where sex work is much more dangerous.

-I find the Trump’s cognitive dissonance in signing this bill absolutely fascinating.
-He has reportedly paid women for sex (or in the case of Karen McDougal, offered her money after sex but she refused) so it’s bizarre that he would try to further criminalize sex work.
+I find Trump’s cognitive dissonance in signing this bill absolutely fascinating.
+He has reportedly paid women for sex (or in the case of Karen McDougal, offered her money after sex but she refused) so it’s bizarre that he would try to criminalize sex work further.

 Meanwhile, one of the most upsetting aspects of FOSTA is the bipartisan support it received.
 It seems that the only thing both parties can agree on in this political climate is how much they hate sex workers.
 Many of the possible 2020 candidates on the Democratic side supported this bill.